Saturday, December 30, 2006

 Saturday morning we had a lovely brunch with some different TCU folk.
 While Jon and Grete are Fuller peeps, Ben and Tracy are old friends of Whitney form TCU that are pursuing the "rat race" out here in Hollywood.
 We walked around Old Town, ate at a fancy little joint for brunch, talked film and Jesus and again, enjoyed more Kingdom minded conversation.

-Saturday night rolled around and after grocery shopping and going to see The Prestige, Whitney and I boiled some King Crab Legs.
+Saturday night rolled around and after grocery shopping and going to see The Prestige

 Every year I get a new Christmas collection and during dinner we listened to our new album that we got off iTunes.